AndierZ/log-monitoring/README.md

 - Support long running producers if so desired
 - Support the parsing of different log files into different messages
 - Support the addition of new alerts for different messages
-- Have alerts and parameters configurable
+- Configure and instantiate alerting modules using config
 - Be as memory efficient as possible, for example, by avoiding creating new objects for each log message

 # Code structure and explanation
-Project is largely comprised oftwo parts
+Project is largely comprised of two parts
 - LogReaderApp (producer): Gets all log files and creates MessageDistributionThread for each file
   - MessageDistributionThread: Parses the file and passes each line to LogEntrySender
     - LogEntrySender: Converts line to binary message and sends to the output stream
 - ConsoleAlertingApp (consumer): Awaits incoming connection and creates MessageProcessingThread for each new connection
-  - MessageProcessingThread: Parses binary message into readable objects and pass on to MessageHandler
+  - MessageProcessingThread: Parses binary message into readable objects and passes on to MessageHandler
-    - MessageHandler: Route each message through the list of <? extends StatsMonitor>
+    - MessageHandler: Routes each message through a list of <? extends StatsMonitor>
-      - <? extends StatsMonitor>: Processes each log message and computes statistics
+      - <? extends StatsMonitor>: Modules with business logic for generating alerts

 # Maintainability and Scalability
 - Adding new alerts
-  - New alerting logic can be added by sub-classing one of the super classes
+  - New module can be added by sub-classing one of the super classes
     - RollingStatsMonitor: For generating alerts over a rolling window
-    - KeyedRollingStatsMonitor: For generating alerts based on keys specified by the user, over a rolling window
+    - KeyedRollingStatsMonitor: For generating keyed alerts over a rolling window
     - RankedFixedStatsMonitor: For genearting alerts with ranked values over fixed windows
-  - Create new config json file and specify the new alerts in the ```monitor_list``` property
+  - Add the new module in the ```monitor_list``` property
-  - Start up the consumer with this new config json file
 - Adding new messages
+  - If we need to process different log files with completely different content
-  - New message can be created by following how the LogEntry message is supported.
-Framework already supports it.
+  - New message can be created by following how the LogEntry message is supported
-  - If the number of different messages becomes big, we could consider using code generation for generating message codec.
+  - If the number of different messages becomes big, we could consider using code generation for generating message codec
 - Scale horizontally
   - Across different log files
-    - We could easily setup 10 producers for 10 log files and 5 consumers for example.
+    - For example, we could setup 10 producers for 10 log files and 4 consumers
   - Across different fields in the same log file
-    - Not fully setup, but the framework allows for routing different fields to different consumers.
-For example, we might want to send to one consumer only (timestamp, remotehost) if remotehost is in a certain list, and send to another consumer (timestamp, status) when status is bad, and all (timestamp, section) to a 3rd consumer.
+    - Not fully supported, but the framework allows for the routing of different fields to different consumers.
+For example, we might want to send to one consumer (timestamp, remotehost) if remotehost is in a certain list, and send to another consumer (timestamp, status) when status is bad, and all (timestamp, section) to a 3rd consumer

 # Improvements
 - Add more test cases
 - Introduce heartbeats: Currently the "clock" on the consumer is essentially driven by the log messages themselves, and each alert has a smallest "step size".
-For example fixed alerts will only fire every 10 seconds; even rolling alerts has a smallest unit by which it aggregates messages, which by default is 1 second.
+For example fixed alerts will only be evaluated every 10 seconds; even rolling alerts has a smallest unit by which it aggregates messages, which by default is 1 second.
 As a result, the last few log messages will always be left in the consumer's "cache" because the clock couldn't tick to the next step.
-One way to fix this is to have the producer send regular heartbeat messages with its timestamp.
+One way to fix this is to have the producer send regular heartbeats with its timestamp.
-- Think about dealing with log lines with timestamps out of order: If the log file is written by multiple threads the timestamp might be out of order.
-The intuitive way is to add logic on the log generation side to ensure every log line is written sequentially.
+- Consideration regarding log lines with out of order timestamps: If the log file is written by multiple threads the timestamp might be out of order.
+The intuitive way is to add logic on the log generation side to ensure every log line is timestamped sequentially.
-- Use codegen for message codec: Ideally we could specify the message structure in config file and have code generation for the actual building and parsing logic, e.g. flat buffer.
+- Use codegen for message codec: Ideally we could specify the message schema in config file and have code generation to produce the message building and parsing logic, e.g. flat buffer.
 - Introduce redundancy for the consumer: When a consumer goes down, producer should retry with a list of backup consumers.
 - Make backup consumers always in sync with the primary consumer: So the underlying states for the alerts can be preserved.
-One option could have all the backup instances listen to the same messages from the producer, and only have the primary instance generate alert.
-When it goes down, implement leader election logic to promote one backup instance as the leader.
+One option would be to have all the backup instances listen to the same messages from the producer, and only have the primary instance generate alerts.
+When primary goes down, implement leader election logic to promote one backup instance as the leader.
 - Manage config files separately: Config files are specified when launching the jar, so we can manage them separately.
-Employ proper version control, build pipe lines for updating and distributing config changes to all machines.
+Employ proper version control and deploy pipe lines for updating and distributing config changes across machines.

 # How to run
 - Run in dev environment